 The Royal Theatrical Fund - The Royal Theatrical Fund provides support for people of all ages who have worked in the entertainment industry.
 Read more.

-Coronavirus (COVID-19) – Employment law implications - An employment law update regarding the implications of COVID-19 has been provided by PG affiliate, Wiggin.
+Coronavirus (COVID-19) – Employment law implications (Wiggin) - An employment law update regarding the implications of COVID-19 has been provided by PG affiliate, Wiggin.
 This covers sick pay and changes to statutory sick pay, time off for dependents, homeworking, and an update on the delay to 1R35 changes.
 Members can access the advice on our resources page here.

-Coronavirus Relief Measures - What you need to know - these guidelines have been published by PG affiliate Wiggin LLP which members can access on our resources page here.
+Coronavirus Relief Measures - What you need to know (Wiggin) - these guidelines have been published by PG affiliate Wiggin LLP which members can access on our resources page here.

 COVID-19: guidance for employees - read the latest Government advice here.